MicrosoftDocs/Viva/Viva/glint/setup/360-provider-exp.md

 ROBOTS: NOINDEX, NOFOLLOW
 ---

-# 360 Viva Glint feedback program - feedback provider experience
+# 360 Viva Glint feedback program - feedback provider experience (preview)

 > [!NOTE]
 > This feature is available to preview customers only.
 Features described here are subject to change.